Get the latest news from IESC, delivered straight to your inbox.

-Taking a “field to fork” approach, Exporta Calidad works within the full supply and distribution system—or value chain—including growers/producers, packinghouses, marketers, and exporters.
-The program delivers technical training on improved technologies and farm, land, and water resource management.
-It works with producer groups, cooperatives, and their members to help them meet international standards for safety, quality, and labeling.
+Taking a “field to fork” approach, Exporta Calidad worked within the full supply and distribution system—or value chain—including growers/producers, packinghouses, marketers, and exporters.
+The program delivered technical training on improved technologies and farm, land, and water resource management.
+It worked with producer groups, cooperatives, and their members to help them meet international standards for safety, quality, and labeling.

-The program uses a combination of expanded traceability systems and intensive farmer training to ensure that food products being exported are grown, harvested, and handled under accountable sanitary conditions.
+The program used a combination of expanded traceability systems and intensive farmer training to ensure that food products being exported are grown, harvested, and handled under accountable sanitary conditions.